30 hours extended entitlement for 3 and 4 year olds

 What is it?

-From September 2017 some children will be eligible for an additional 15 hours of early education funding.
-There will be an on-line eligibility check on the gov.uk website.
-Parent(s) will receive a code confirming eligibility to take to their preferred provider.
+Some children are eligible for an additional 15 hours of early education funding meaning that they can access up to 30 hours per week in total.
+After making an online application on the national .gov website eligible parent(s) will receive a code confirming eligibility to take to their preferred provider.

 Who is eligible?

 Eligibility for the additional extended entitlement will include households where: